April 23-25, 2026

 Frequently Asked Questions

 16 Ducks worked out at the Moshofsky Center on March 17, 2026.
-31 of 32 NFL teams attended.
+31 of 32 NFL teams attended (only the Rams were absent).
 Bryce Boettcher ran a 4.61 forty.
 Sadiq and Thieneman opted out of drills after strong Combine performances.
 Emmanuel Pregnon grabbed attention from scouts.

 No. Dante Moore announced he is returning to Oregon for the 2026 season, turning down an estimated $50M in guaranteed money.
 He is expected to be a top pick in the 2027 draft.